 - Secure Payments

 The benefit of blockchain technology is that it documents each part of a transaction from payment to fulfillment.
-A blockchain is a cloud-based, transparent and an unalterable public record.
+A blockchain is a cloud-based, transparent, and unalterable public record.
 It can facilitate faster transactions, foster better trust between all parties and provide another global payment method.

 Tighter Store and Website Security